 A bus isn’t usually the fastest way between two points on a map unless the points are close together or not served by a train.
 In that sense, it’s not the “best.”

 What the bus can offer is improvement for your mind, heart, and soul.
 On the bus, you get the feeling of every place in between two points the way you never world on a plane.
 You can get that feeling by driving a car but a bus doesn’t shelter you from anything the way your personal car does.
 Neither the rest of humanity nor the country.
-In this era of targeted articles and ads on the Internet, that’s an increasingly rare experience.
+In this era of targeted articles, videos, and ads on the Internet, that’s an increasingly rare experience.
 Too many people shelter themselves in a filter bubble.
 A few long rides on a cross-country bus will fix that.

 In the United States, some people on the coasts call the cities, states, and places between the Atlantic and Pacific Ocean “flyover country.”
 If you were going to travel between the coasts on a bus, that’s what you’re going to spend a lot of time seeing.
 You’re going to keep life very real.
 You’re going to spend your time with undocumented migrants, with broke college students, with people on government assistance, and the rest.